czeildi/datasetsexperiment/README.md

 # datasetsexperiment

-The goal of datasetsexperiment is to be a minimal R package to test usage of external and internal data in R packages
+The goal of datasetsexperiment is to be a minimal R package to test usage of external and internal data in R packages.

 ## Installation